-Our teachers believe that your child deserves to receive a whole education, one that is mindful of their ever-changing social, emotional, cognitive, spiritual, physical and artistic needs.
+While academics and knowledge-building are foundational to Montessori, our teachers also believe that your child deserves to receive a whole education–one that is mindful of their ever-changing social, emotional, cognitive, spiritual, physical and artistic needs.
 We work hard to better our own teacher education and training at all times, so that we can be mindful of students’ need for nourishment in its many forms.

 Does affiliation matter?

 Today, the Montessori Method is strengthened further by affiliation from professional organizations, such as the American Montessori Society, that advocate for further teacher education through resources, seminars, and events.
 Authentic schools in the Montessori tradition have teachers with credentials from a teacher education program accredited by the Montessori Accreditation Counsel for Teacher Education (MACTE), which give teachers the credentials necessary for imparting the Montessori method in their classrooms.

 Children’s House at Chesapeake Montessori School is inclusive of students ages 3 to 6, while our Elementary program is based on the developmental needs of students from ages 6-12 and the Middle School program serves students aged 12-15.
 These age groups are not rigidly defined by age group, but rather, when children move into age-appropriate work that matches their needs.